-The Social Research Unit at Dartington is an independent charity that seeks to increase the use of evidence of what works in designing and delivering services for children and their families.
+The Social Research Unit at Dartington is an independent charity that seeks to increase the use of evidence of what works in the design and delivery of services for children and their families.
 We are also a strong advocate of prevention and early intervention based approaches.

 We have over fifty years’ experience of researching what works in improving children’s outcomes across the education, health, social care and criminal justice systems.